-The overuse of antibiotics — especially taking antibiotics even when they're not the appropriate treatment — promotes antibiotic resistance.
-Antibiotics treat bacterial infections but not viral infections.
-For example, an antibiotic is an appropriate treatment for strep throat, which is caused by the bacterium Streptococcus pyogenes.
-It's not, however, the right treatment for most sore throats, which are caused by viruses.
+Antibiotics treat infections caused by bacteria.
+But they don't treat infections caused by viruses (viral infections).
+For example, an antibiotic is the correct treatment for strep throat, which is caused by bacteria.
+But it's not the right treatment for most sore throats, which are caused by viruses.

 - Flu (influenza)

 Taking an antibiotic for a viral infection:

 - Won't cure the infection

 - Won't keep other people from getting sick

 - Won't help you or your child feel better